StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/array_concat.md

 ## Description

-Concatenates multiple arrays into one array.
+Concatenates multiple arrays into one array that contains all the elements in the arrays.

+We recommend that elements in the arrays to concatenate are of the same type.
+StarRocks also supports concatenating two arrays of different types.
+However, we did not fully test all the combinations of data types.

+Nulls are processed as normal values.

 ## Syntax